 Questions your doctor may ask you

-- When did you first begin experiencing abdominal pain?
+- When did your abdominal pain begin?

 - How severe is your pain?